Biomedical Leadership Fellow/"Chief of Staff" Fellowship sponsored by HealthX and the Castleman Disease Collaborative Network

 Background on Castleman Disease Collaborative Network (CDCN):

 The CDCN is a Penn-based, international initiative dedicated to accelerating research to cure Castleman disease and create a blueprint for curing other rare diseases.
 The CDCN is currently funding 'omics' studies around the world.
-We’re looking for an entrepreneurial MS3 to take a year out between MS3 and MS4 to serve as the 2017-2018 Biomedical Leadership Fellow/"Chief of Staff" to help translate promising research into life-saving therapeutics.
+We’re looking for an entrepreneurial MS3 or post-baccalaureate student to take a year to serve as the 2017-2018 Biomedical Leadership Fellow/"Chief of Staff" to help translate promising research into life-saving therapeutics.
 You will work directly with Penn Med Assistant Professor and alum Dr. David Fajgenbaum, MD, MBA, MSc (Penn Med faculty and alum), on all aspects of your leadership, project management, and translational work, and you will likely publish multiple papers that help to uncover insights into Castleman disease, immunology, and oncology as well as investigate ways to improve rare disease/biomedical research on a systems-level.
 You will also work with expert researchers and physicians, pharmaceutical companies, Castleman disease patients and a group of very dedicated volunteers who all share a common goal of better understanding and curing Castleman disease.
 Total stipend for one year: $24,000.

 The Chief of Staff for the CDCN plays an essential role in helping to accelerate research for Castleman disease, an inflammatory disease as rare as ALS and more deadly than lymphoma.
 We are looking for an MS3 to take a year out between 3rd and 4th year to work full time (and get paid $24,000 for the year) on the following combination of a) task execution, b) project management/employee management, c) strategic planning across divisions, and d) conducting research.